 Create apps using Health Services

-your app supplies a
+your app implements a

 See Passive data updates for more information.